aanderse/LdapRecord.com/source/docs/models.md

 You may extend these built-in models and add your own methods & functionality.

-> {note} Don't see a model for the LDAP server you're using?
+> Don't see a model for the LDAP server you're using?
 Create a pull request!

 ### Connections